Search

 Easy Roasted Tomatoes Recipe (With Garlic & Herbs)

-Learn how to make Easy Roasted Tomatoes, a quick and healthy side dish with sweet, savory flavor.
-Perfect for topping toast, pasta, grains, eggs, and more!
+Learn how to make roasted tomatoes with garlic and herbs—a quick, healthy side dish bursting with sweet, savory flavor.
+Perfect for topping toast, pasta, grains, eggs, and more.

 Prep Time 5 minutes